 Thinking You’re Guilty

 Just because you’ve had a drink doesn’t mean that you’re guilty of a DUI or an over 80 charge.
 An official charge of driving under the influence or an over 80 means a violation of specific parameters set by the law.
 This is the reason why a breathalyzer is used to determine the alcohol level and why a second test is needed at the station because equipment can malfunction and you can look drunk when you’re not.

 Once a DUI charge has been filed against you, are not supposed to drive whether you are guilty or not, especially since your license was taken from you as part of the charge.
 The ramifications when caught is simply not worth it.

 A DUI charge is not just a traffic offence, it is a criminal offence with severe consequences.
 This means that a conviction will go into your record and will hamper your ability to travel, get certain jobs, or even own a home.
 Realize how serious a DUI charge is and base your next actions on that understanding.

 Not Talking to a DUI Lawyer

-You need a lawyer who specializes in handling drinking and driving lawyer to make sure that you get the best legal representation possible.
+You need a lawyer who has extensive experience in handling drinking and driving lawyer to make sure that you get the best legal representation possible.
 You can ask your family to help you look for a DUI lawyer or search for one yourself.
 Better yet, give Calvin Barry a call.